yunchae-kim/ml-text-similarity-project/README.md

 ## Project Overview

-This project involves setting up a Python application within a Docker container to process text data using a machine learning model.
+This simple project involves setting up a Python application within a Docker container to process text data using a machine learning model.
 The goal is to embed text lines using a pre-trained model and find the most similar pairs of lines based on their embeddings.
 The project leverages the HuggingFace